-- surrogate parenting expenses (non-Covered Person); - 2. the reversal of voluntary sterilization; - 3. artificial reproductive treatments done for genetic or eugenic (selective breeding) purposes; - 4. impregnation or fertilization charges for surrogate donor (actual or attempted); - 5. prenatal (with the exception of the prenatal services for which Benefits are provided under the Preventive Care Services benefit, including certain items and services under the United States Preventive Services Task Force requirements or the Health Resources and Services Administration (HRSA) requirement) labor and delivery coverage for Dependent Children; - 6. elective surgical, non-surgical or drug induced Pregnancy termination; - This exclusion does not apply to treatment of a molar Pregnancy, ectopic Pregnancy, missed abortion (commonly known as a miscarriage), incest or rape.
-(Note: Only incest or rape would apply to services for a Dependent Child) - 7. services provided by a doula (labor aide); - 8. parenting, pre-natal or birthing classes.
+- surrogate parenting expenses (non-Covered Person); - 2. the reversal of voluntary sterilization; - 3. artificial reproductive treatments done for genetic or eugenic (selective breeding) purposes; - 4. impregnation or fertilization charges for surrogate donor (actual or attempted); - 5. prenatal labor and delivery coverage for Dependent Children; - 6. elective surgical, non-surgical or drug induced Pregnancy termination; - This exclusion does not apply to treatment of a molar Pregnancy, ectopic Pregnancy, missed abortion (commonly known as a miscarriage), incest or rape.
+(Note: Only incest or rape would apply to services for a Dependent Child.) - 7. services provided by a doula (labor aide); and - parenting, pre-natal or birthing classes.